 Cleveland Scholarship and Tutoring Program

-Families who live within the boundaries of the Cleveland Municipal School District are eligible to use a voucher to send their children to private school.
+Families who live within the boundaries of the Cleveland Municipal School District are eligible to use a voucher to send their children to private schools.
 Scholarship/Voucher Value The maximum voucher value is $5,700.
 Parents agree to pay the remaining tuition.
-Additional tuition assitance is available depending on financial need.
+Additional tuition assistance is available depending on financial need.
 For more information, please contact the Admissions Office.

 Diocesan Tuition Assistance

 All families are required to complete and submit a Diocesan Tuition Assistance Financial Aid Form.
 All tuition assistance awards, scholarships, grants, and programs require this form to be on file.
 Families who choose not to complete the form will not be eligible for any form of tuition assistance.